Josko/ccbot/readme.txt

 Because lang_0021 message length is lower then 1 - it won't be printed and sent to the server.

 ===============================
-Using CC Bot on Multiple Realms
+Using CCBot on Multiple Realms
 ===============================

 DOESN'T SUPPORT ORIGINAL B.NET!
 But it is possible to make it work on B.Net but that's something very complicated for most users.
+While the Warden is down - it's again viable for this bot to work on BNET as well.

 Here's how:

 1.)
-When CCBot starts up it reads up to 9 sets of battle.net connection information from ghost.cfg.
+When CCBot starts up it reads up to 9 sets of battle.net connection information from ccbot.cfg.
 2.)
 A set of battle.net connection information contains the following keys: a.) *_server (required) b.) *_cdkeyroc